lyrasis/aspace-requests/README.md

 ## TODO

 - Add lookup request in public ui by reference id?
-- Add form to cancel request (as part of lookup)?
-- Actually add that report ...
-- Create system request user (so config handled transparently)
 - Privacy option (scheduled anonymization or purge of request events not "pending")

 ## EXAMPLES